 A Note About Group Counselors and Group Leaders… staff members are assigned to a particular camper group and division for the summer, so that campers and parents always know who is in charge.
 Staff members always know exactly who they are responsible for during the summer, and campers know exactly who is taking care of them.

-Please understand that Camps ‘R’ Us will not be held responsible for the loss or damage of valuable items.
+Please understand that Camps ‘R’ Us will not be held responsible for the loss or damage of any personal items.
 We ask that anything of value remain at home.
 Thanks for your understanding.

 QuickStart Tennis is an exciting new play format for learning tennis, designed to bring kids into the game by utilizing specialized equipment, shorter court dimensions and modified scoring, all tailored to age and size.